Facebook Pixel Rural Health Scholars Program (RHS) | Western Kentucky University

 • Complete a service project

-AHEC may be able to provide a limited number of on-campus housing scholarships for students in need of housing during the program.
+AHEC may be able to provide a limited number of on-campus housing scholarships for students participating in teh Bowling Green program in need of housing.
 Housing is provided in the summer term residence hall (to be determined by HRL) for the duration of the program.
 (Living on campus is not required to participate in RHS.)

 There is no typical day, but most activities take place from 8-5pm.